 “You crushed us to build your monarchy on the backs of our blood and bone.
 Your mistake wasn’t keeping us alive.
 It was thinking we’d never fight back.”Tomi Adeyemi, Children Of Blood And Bone

 Zelie Adebola vividly remembers the night magic disappeared.
 Her mother and all the other maji were killed under the orders of a ruthless and bloodthirsty king.

 Given a rare opportunity, Zelie has the chance to strike back against the monarchy and restore magic.
 She is in danger however, for she must run from the crown prince who is determined to destroy magic for good.
 With the help of her brother and unexpected assistance from a princess, Zelie sets out to bring back magic and help her people rise once again.

-Out of all of the YA books we have read over the last year, this is one of our favorites!
+Out of all of the YA books I have read over the last year, this is one of my favorites!
 If you haven’t picked it up yet, you’re missing out on a real treat.
 Definitely add it to your list of good YA fantasy books!